 Other data that will be monitored and evaluated include food and drink sales (Green, Amber and Red).
-These will be collected prior to the project commencing, and 3 and 6 months after the changes have been made, to assess the impact of menu changes on sales.
+These will be collected prior to the program commencing, and three and six months after the changes have been made, to assess the impact of menu changes on sales.
 It is also intended to interview canteen manager/s and administrators as part of this process.

-10. READY TO APPLY?
+10. Ready to apply?

-To lodge a Healthy Venue funding application, please complete the following steps:
+To lodge a Healthy Venues funding application, please complete the following steps: